itzmepa1/ADAS_AIML/README.md

 ## Dataset

-This project uses the **nuScenes mini dataset**, which provides real-world sensor data for autonomous driving.
+This project uses the **nuScenes mini dataset**, which provides real-world sensor data for autonomous driving and also the dataset should be downloaded and placed inside the project folder to ensure the code runs smoothly.

 - **Download Dataset:** [nuScenes mini dataset](https://www.nuscenes.org/download)
 - **Dataset Includes:**